Best Nike Running Shoes of 2025

 Cons:

-The Nike Alphafly 3 is Nike’s premium, most teched-out road racing shoe.
+The Nike Alphafly 3 is the brand’s premium, most teched-out road racing shoe.
 In its third iteration, Nike says it’s the lightest and most-tested version.
 The first version of this shoe — the Alphafly NEXT% — made waves in 2019 when Eliud Kipchoge wore them while breaking the two-hour mark in an unsanctioned marathon.
-In 2023, wearing a prototype of the Alphafly 3, the late Kelvin Kiptum broke the world marathon record, running 2:00:35 at Chicago.
-Simply put, the Alphafly has played a role in the fastest marathons ever run.
+In 2023, wearing a prototype of the Alphafly 3, the late Kelvin Kiptum broke the world marathon record, running 2:00:35 in Chicago.
+Simply put, some version of the Alphafly has played a role in the fastest marathons ever run.

 What makes them so fast?
 A ton of proprietary technology.
 Let’s start with the base, where Nike employs a new lightweight Fast Shot outsole for grip and traction.
 Previous versions had more of a wave pattern on the outsole, whereas this one has mini-lugs.
 The outsole rubber is also now continuous, connecting the heel to the forefoot for the first time.
 This improves the heel-to-toe transition, regardless of pace.
 The previous version really only felt good at faster paces.

 The Alphafly 3 still has dual Air Zoom units in the midsole and now has a wider full-length carbon plate for improved stability.
 The high-stack midsole is made of ZoomX foam, offering exceptional energy return.
-The new last design offers improved arch comfort, and a molded sock liner should provide a little more support with the new lower arch profile.
+The new last design offers improved arch comfort, and a molded sock liner should provide a little more support.
 A new lace design makes a softer fit on top of the foot.

-Put this all together, and we found that this shoe provided a faster and more comfortable version of the Alphafly 2, which we named our top pick in our best marathon shoes guide.
+Put this all together, and we found that this shoe was a faster and more comfortable version of the Alphafly 2.
+This shoe is also featured in our Best Marathon Shoes guide.

 Claimed Weight: 7.1 ounces (202 grams) | Drop: 8.5 millimeters | Support: Neutral